ethereum/ethereum-org-website/public/content/developers/docs/data-availability/blockchain-data-storage-strategies/index.md

 - *Availability*, the information is available to any authorized entity.
 On the blockchain, this is usually achieved by having the information available on every [full node](https://ethereum.org/developers/docs/nodes-and-clients#full-node).

-## EIP 4844 blobs {#eip-4844-blobs}
+## EIP-4844 blobs {#eip-4844-blobs}

-Starting with [the Dencun hardfork](https://github.com/ethereum/consensus-specs/blob/dev/specs/deneb/beacon-chain.md) the Ethereum blockchain includes [EIP 4844](https://eips.ethereum.org/EIPS/eip-4844), which adds to Ethereum data blobs with a limited lifetime (initially about [18 days](https://github.com/ethereum/consensus-specs/blob/dev/specs/deneb/p2p-interface.md#configuration)).
+Starting with [the Dencun hardfork](https://github.com/ethereum/consensus-specs/blob/dev/specs/deneb/beacon-chain.md) the Ethereum blockchain includes [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844), which adds to Ethereum data blobs with a limited lifetime (initially about [18 days](https://github.com/ethereum/consensus-specs/blob/dev/specs/deneb/p2p-interface.md#configuration)).
 These blobs are priced separately from the [execution gas](/developers/docs/gas), although using a similar mechanism.
 They are a cheap way to post temporary data.

 The main use case for EIP-4844 blobs is for rollups to publish their transactions.
 [Optimistic rollups](/developers/docs/scaling/optimistic-rollups) need to publish the transactions on their blockchains.
 Those transactions have to be available to anybody during the [challenge period](https://docs.optimism.io/connect/resources/glossary#challenge-period) to enable [validators](https://docs.optimism.io/connect/resources/glossary#validator) to fix the mistake if the rollup's [sequencer](https://docs.optimism.io/connect/resources/glossary#sequencer) posts an incorrect state root.